mosaic-design-system/docs/src/team/louise-foster.md

 ---
 name: Louise Foster
 job_title: Head of Experience Design
-bio: Something about me and what I like, maybe something funny
+profile_picture:
+  img: /assets/img/Louise.png
+  background_colour: blue
+bio: I've worked in design for over 6 years and I love the constant evolution of it!
 ---